koding/kdlearn/guides/localhost-development-meet-koding.md

 # Localhost Development

-Here at Koding we get asked a lot if you can code on your local computer with a Koding vm.
+At Koding we get asked a lot if you can code on your local computer with a Koding vm.
 The answer has alway been **yes** and we would recommend a service like `ftp`.
 Today we offer a new service, [Dropbox](https://dropbox.com)!

 # What is Dropbox